BurningMUD/burningmud.github.io/index.markdown

 const terminal = document.getElementById("terminal");
 const lines = [
     "Out of the burning ashes",
-    "Rosed a new life",
+    "Rose a new life",
     "A new creature",
-    "Born into the Burning World"
+    "Born into the Burning world"
 ];
 const typeSpeed = 50;